PragyaJaiswal/zomato_email_alerts/README.md

 ## Update config file
 * Get Zomato API key
 * Get SendGrid API key
+* Edit the config file and add the API keys
 * Edit the config file to change the email sender and recipient
 * Edit the config file to add MySQL username and password